In this article you’ll learn two different ways to PROPERLY insert the does not equal sign (≠) in Microsoft Word, PowerPoint or Excel.

 On the far right of your Ribbon in the Symbols group, click the Equation command to insert a Math Region into your document.

-You can also use the insert Math Region shortcut, Alt + = on your computer.
-This shortcuts works in Microsoft PowerPoint too.
+You can also use the insert Math Region shortcut, Alt+= on your keyboard.
+This not only works in Word, but it also works for inserting equations and symbols in Microsoft PowerPoint too.
+So it is a double-dipping shortcut (the best).

 Inserting the Math Region, you will now have an Equation tab in your Ribbon (which should automatically become active).